rocker-org/shiny/README.md

 Docker for Shiny Server
 =======================

 This is a Dockerfile for Shiny Server on Debian "testing".
-It is based on the r-base image.
+It is based on the latest r-base image.
+Dockerfiles building on specific versions of R are now available in in the `versioned` directory on this repository.
+These versioned images run on Debian "stable" and are based on the corresponding [r-ver](https://hub.docker.com/rocker/r-ver) image.
+You can request a specific R version using the appropriate tag, e.g. `rocker/shiny:3.3.2`.

-The image is available from [Docker Hub](https://registry.hub.docker.com/u/rocker/shiny/).
+The images is available from [Docker Hub](https://registry.hub.docker.com/u/rocker/shiny/).

 As of January 2017, the Shiny Server log is written to `stdout` and can be viewed using `docker logs`.
 The logs for individual apps are in the `/var/log/shiny-server` directory, as described in the [Shiny Server Administrator's Guide]( http://docs.rstudio.com/shiny-server/#application-error-logs)

 ## Usage: